actuallypav/data-board/README.md

-# data-board
+## Overview
-Dashboard used in conjuction with devices enrolled with EST_Service, Apache Superset and AWS
+Under Construction: A dashboard solution using Metabase, IoT devices enrolled with the EST_Service.
+Designed to collate temperature data and provide valuabel insights to the user.